h2oai/sparkling-water/doc/src/site/sphinx/deployment/kubernetes.rst

             hc <- H2OContext.getOrCreate()
             spark_disconnect(sc)

         You can also submit RSparkling batch job.
-In that case create a file called `batch.R` with the content from the code box above and run:
+In that case, create a file called `batch.R` with the content from the code box above and run:

         .. code:: r

             Rscript --default-packages=methods,utils batch.R

-        Note: In case of RSparkling, SparklyR automatically sets the Spark deployment mode and it is not possible to specify it.
+        Note: In the case of RSparkling, SparklyR automatically sets the Spark deployment mode and it is not possible to specify it.

 External Backend
 ~~~~~~~~~~~~~~~~

 Sparkling Water External backend can be also used in Kubernetes.
 First, we need to start
-external H2O backend on Kubernetes.
+an external H2O backend on Kubernetes.
 To achieve this, please follow the steps on the
 `H2O on Kubernetes Documentation <https://h2o-release.s3.amazonaws.com/h2o/rel-SUBST_H2O_RELEASE_NAME/SUBST_H2O_BUILD_NUMBER/docs-website/h2o-docs/welcome.html#kubernetes-integration/>`__ with
 **one important exception**.
 The image to be used need to be `h2oai/sparkling-water-external-backend:SUBST_SW_VERSION` and not the base H2O image as mentioned in
 H2O documentation as Sparkling Water enhances the H2O image with additional dependencies.

 In order for Sparkling Water to be able to connect to the H2O cluster, we need to get the address of the leader node
 of the H2O cluster.
-If you followed the H2O documentation on how to start H2O cluster on Kubernetes, the address is
+If we followed the H2O documentation on how to start H2O cluster on Kubernetes, the address is
-``h2o-service.default.svc.cluster.local:54321`` where the first part is H2O headless service name and the second part is name
+``h2o-service.default.svc.cluster.local:54321`` where the first part is the H2O headless service name and the second part is the name
 of the namespace.

 After we created the external H2O backend, we can connect to it from Sparkling Water clients as: